Please also see my All-Time World Cup Team Index.

 RB: Jimmy Armfield

-Blackpool's greatest player.
+Armfield is Blackpool's greatest player.
 He captained England for 15 times.
 He was voted "the best right-back in the world" after the 1962 WC in Chile.
 He also represented the England national team 43 times between 1959 and 1966, and captained them in 15 games.
-He was a member of England's 1966 WC team, but an injury prevented him from playing any of the games at the Finals.
+He was a member of England's 1966 World Cup team, but an injury prevented him from playing any of the games at the Finals.

 The great right back from Liverpool of the 1970's.
 One of England's most decorated player: 4 First Divisions, 4 League Cups, 5 FA Charity Shields, 4 European Cups, 1 UEFA Cup and 1 UEFA Super Cups.
 Neal also had a long career with England winning 50 caps and playing in the 1982 World Cup.

 CB: Bobby Moore